Graduate Credit Courses

 Introduction to Grant Writing

-This eight-week course will help you develop the skills needed to effectively communicate scientific discoveries and to successfully compete for research training support.
+This ten-week course will help you develop the skills needed to effectively communicate scientific discoveries and to successfully compete for research training support.
 Learn More or Apply

 Fundamentals of Management and Professional Communication